It's not so much what Tom Ricketts said, but what he didn't.

 He said he got rid of general manager Jim Hendry (almost a month ago, actually, but more on that later).
 Great.
 Excellent.
 Good move.

-Cubs' Fanboy Owner said he will pursue another GM.
+But then the Cubs' Fanboy Owner said he will pursue another GM.
 Outside the organization, he said.
 From a winning organization, he expects.

 But still, just a GM, not a baseball man as team president.
 Not a baseball legend as uber-decider.
 Pffft.